kyma-project/test-infra/prow/cluster/README.md

 The structure of the folder looks as follows:

 ```
   ├── 01-cert-manager.yaml              # The definition of the Cert Manager and related resources, required to manage the SSL certificates that ensure the trusted website connection
   ├── 02-cluster-issuer.yaml            # The definition of the resource which creates new certificates
   ├── 03-tls-ing_ingress.yaml           # The definition of the encrypted Ingress that accesses the Prow cluster
+  ├── 04-branchprotector_cronjob.yaml   # The definition of the Branch Protector CronJob that configures protection on branches
   └── starter.yaml                      # The basic definition of Prow, including ConfigMaps, Deployments, and CustomResourceDefinitions
 ```